classiebit/eventmie-pro-docs/resources/docs/3.0/bookings/ticket-scanner.md

 ---

->{success} You can start using Eventmie Pro and we wish you great success. 👍
+>{success} Start using Eventmie Pro and we wish you great success. 👍

 ---